-- A. The recipient made a significant and major contribution to the development of programs, policies, or procedures, which had a substantial and positive impact to their department, community, or profession. - B. The recipient successfully conducted a long-term investigation or solved a neighborhood problem that had a tremendous impact on the community.
-(During the course of a long-term assignment their performance must be of an exceptional manner.) - C. The recipient took an extraordinary action while assisting the community. - D. Beyond the call of duty through innovative/quick thinking and excellent use of communication, knowledge and/or skills seldom drawn upon, which resulted in a successful outcome or in direct preservation of life.
-These are events where resources were stretched beyond limits of the individual or agency, and their actions were critical in bringing aid or emergencies services to bear.
+- A. The recipient made a significant and major contribution to the development of programs, policies or procedures, which had a substantial and positive impact to their department, community, or profession. - B. The recipient successfully conducted a long-term investigation or solved a neighborhood problem that had a tremendous impact on the community.
+(During the course of a long-term assignment their performance must be of an exceptional manner.) - C. The recipient took an extraordinary action while assisting the community.